 If you want to turn on the script neutral language codes choose the script that is the primary script.
 For example if you have Chinese Simplified and Chinese Traditional in your Sisulizer project Sisulizer creates zh-Hans\assemblyname.resources.dll and zh-Hant\assemblyname.resources.dll.
-If you check Simplified Chinese in on this sheet Sisulizer creates zh\assemblyname.resources.dll and zh-Hant\assemblyname.resources.dll.
+If you set Use neutral Chinese to On Simplified Chinese Sisulizer creates zh\assemblyname.resources.dll and zh-Hant\assemblyname.resources.dll.
 If you check Traditional Chinese Sisulizer creates zh-Hans\assemblyname.resources.dll and zh\assemblyname.resources.dll.

 In addition of the usage of script neutral Chinese you can choose how country neutral Chinese is coded.
 There are two methods: